Nicolas-Francisco/Final-Reality/README.md

 attackTo() works different if the character that attacks is an enemy or a player, because an enemy has a specific attribute called attack while the player does not (the damage inflicted by the player depends on the equipped weapon's damage).

+"Tarea 2" version Design
+---

+In this version we created the controller of the game (GameController class), the inventory of the game (controller by the GameController), and the observer for the players and enemies within the game.
+The IEventHandler interface extends the PropertyChangeListener, which is extended by two new handlers (PlayerHandler and EnemyHandler, where both are observers of the players and enemies).
+Whenever a player or an enemy dies, the onDeadPlayer or on DeadEnemy methods of the controller triggers to see if all the enemies or players had died.

+In the controller class we implement all the creation methods to put in both parties and inventory.
+The ones that create characters (such as createKnight, createEnemy, etc.) create the character and adds it to its party depending on it's class (player or enemy).
+By the other hand the ones that create weapons (such as createKnife, createStaff, etc.) create the weapon and then adds it to the inventory.

+The inventory is represented by a HashMap using a string as a key (the name of the weapon), eliminating the "Inventory" class, while the party is represented by an ArrayList of characters, eliminating the "User" class.

 Testing